xvzc/boj-cli/README.md

   cpp:
     language: "c++17"
     filename: "main.cpp"
-    source_templates:              # optional - template files that will be copied into source dir
+    source_templates:              # optional - these files will be copied into source dir
       - main.cpp
-    root_templates:                # optional - template files that will be copied into root dir
+    root_templates:                # optional - these files will be copied into root dir
       - compile_flags.txt
     compile: "g++ -std=c++17  $file -o a.out"
     run: "./a.out"